Brice Oligui Nguema

 Brice Clotaire Oligui Nguema (/fr/; born 3 March 1975) is a Gabonese politician and military officer who is currently serving as the fourth president of Gabon since May 2025, having previously served in this role in a transitional capacity from 2023 and was also the chairman of the Committee for the Transition and Restoration of Institutions from 2023 until his accession to the presidency.
 He has also been the commander-in-chief of the Gabonese Republican Guard since 2020.

 Oligui is a member of the Bongo family and played a key part in overthrowing his cousin Ali Bongo during the 2023 coup.
-He ran for president in the 2025 presidential election and was elected with more than 90% of the vote.
+He ran for president in Gabon's first democratic election in five decades and was elected.

 Early life

 The son of a Teke mother and Fang military officer, Oligui was born in Haut-Ogooué Province, Gabon, which was regarded as a stronghold of the ruling Bongo family.
 He is a maternal cousin of Ali Bongo, his predecessor as president.
 Oligui was mostly raised by his mother and her family in Haut-Ogooué, and studied at Omar Bongo University.